 To minimize shock hazard, the equipment chassis and enclosure must be connected to an electrical ground.
-If the equipment is supplied with a three-conductor AC power cable, the power cable must be plugged into an approved three-contact electrical outlet, with the grounding wire (green/yellow) reliably connected to an electrical ground (safety ground) at the power outlet.
-The power jack and mating plug of the power cable meet International Electrotechnical Commission (IEC) safety standards and local electrical regulatory codes.
+The equipment is supplied with a three-conductor ac power cable.
+The power cable must be plugged into an approved three-contact electrical outlet.
+The power jack and mating plug of the power cable meet International Electrotechnical Commission (IEC) safety standards.